SymfonyCasts/solid/sfcasts/environments.md

 environment, you send your *profiles* to that environment.
 The first advantage is that you can *invite* multiple people to an environment, which means that *anyone* can profile your production site and see other profiles made by people on your team.
-It also has *other* superpowers - ahem , builds- that *really* make it shine.
+It also has *other* superpowers - ahem, builds - that *really* make it shine.

 ## Understanding Organizations